akhileshgupta1982/PowerElectronics-HWR/storyboard/README.md

 ## Storyboard (Round 2)

-<p>Experiment 1</p>:To obtain the simulation of single phase half wave controlled rectifier with R and RL load and plot load voltage and load current waveforms.
+<b>Experiment 1</b>:To obtain the simulation of single phase half wave controlled rectifier with R and RL load and plot load voltage and load current waveforms.

 ### 1. Story Outline: